Hangzhou: Ancient book restoration

 The Hangzhou Ancient Book Restoration and Display Center, affiliated with the Zhejiang Library, offers regular public demonstrations of traditional paper restoration and binding techniques used to preserve ancient Chinese texts.
 This center plays a key role in the conservation of Jiangnan cultural documents.

 Transportation

-Public
+Road

-Hangzhou has a bus network consisting of a fleet of diesel, hybrid and electric buses, as well as trolleybuses.
+Hangzhou has a bus system consisting of a fleet of diesel, hybrid and electric buses, as well as trolleybuses.

 Hangzhou was once known for its extensive bus rapid transit network expanding from downtown to many suburban areas through dedicated bus lanes on some of the busiest streets in the city.
-However, as of mid-2021, all but one BRT routes and feeding routes had closed or been transformed to regular routes.
-Only route B1 is still in operation.
+The system was shut down in July 2025 and ll services have since been converted into regular bus services.